Forex Trading Basics

 The foreign exchange (forex or FX) market is where currencies are traded.
 It is the largest, most liquid financial market in the world, with major pairs like EUR/USD and USD/JPY trading around the clock during the business week.

-This page covers forex basics: how currency pairs are quoted, what drives exchange rates, how retail forex trading works and the key risks that make FX trading challenging for many beginners.
+This page covers forex basics: how currency pairs are quoted, what drives exchange rates, how retail forex trading works, common approaches and the key risks that make FX trading challenging for many beginners.

 Currency pairs and quotes